 Master’s degree: Master in Conservation and Restoration of Cultural Heritage (MA)

-After completing the fulltime two-year Master’s programme, the Master graduate is defined as a “restauratiekundige” and receives a Master’s degree.
-The “restauratiekundige” can be defined a knowledgeable person concerning the conservation and restoration of cultural heritage, but to become a conservator-restorer one should complete the Post-Master’s programme.
+After completing the fulltime two-year Master’s programme, students receive a Master’s degree, as they are knowledgeable about issues in conservation and restoration of cultural heritage.
+However, to become a fully trained conservator, one should complete the fulltime two-year Post-Master’s programme, including internships.

 The Master’s degree in Conservation and Restoration of Cultural Heritage in one of the nine specialisations, or the related track Technical Art History, is legally recognised and allows for the title Master of Arts (MA).